charguer/optitrust/sc_artifact.md

 Arthur is going to add here two lines after he uploads the archive in his website
 ```
 Assuming that singularity was installed, on the same directory where the archive
-was extracted, download our singularity image by running:
+was extracted, our singularity image can be downloaded by running:
 ```
   singularity pull library://begatim01/bench/optitrust.sif:1.0.3